 And a fund should be set aside for emergencies.
 Some authorities recommend keeping available 1 to 3 percent of the cost of the home for repairs and upkeep.

 Taking into account the best findings of the most informed and perceptive experts, the best thing you can do for yourself when considering buying a house is to try to be as conservative as possible when evaluating what you can afford.
 If you have enough income and enough available cash to support the payment of less than 25 percent of your monthly income toward your mortgage and related expenses, look at the numbers again and see whether you can move up.
-If so, you could set your sights on a better house or better neighborhood or take on a higher mortgage payment to retire your debt earlier.
+Providing the answer is yes, you could set your sights on a better house, better neighborhood, or take on a higher mortgage payment to retire your debt earlier..

 If not, be prepared to either settle for a more modest house or wait a while longer until your financial situation improves.